cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

     </config>
   </facility>

-1. After filling in these variables, your enrichment facility prototype will look like:
+1. After filling in these variables, your sink facility prototype will look like:

 .. code-block:: XML